 Aluminium Extrusion – Everything you need to know

-Extruded aluminium can be formed into any shape or size.
+Aluminium extrusion causes alloys to be formed into any shape or size.
 It’s so popular and versatile that around half of all the aluminium we process and ship is extruded.
-If you’re after round bar, square bar, flat bar, or hexagonal bar aluminium, they’ve all been extruded.
-Here are answers to some of the most widely-asked extruded aluminium questions.
+If you’re after round bar, square bar, flat bar, or hexagonal bar aluminium, they’ve all undergone aluminium extrusion.
+Here are answers to some of the most widely-asked aluminium extrusion questions.